Mr. Brooks: Plot

-Detective Tracy Atwood interviews Smith and several other residents living across from the latest crime scene.
-Brooks learns Atwood is undergoing a difficult divorce from her husband, Jesse Vialo.
+Detective Atwood interviews Smith and several other residents living across from the latest crime scene.
+Brooks learns that Atwood, in addition to being stalked by The Hangman, is undergoing a difficult divorce from her husband, Jesse Vialo.
 He decides that Vialo and his lawyer/lover, Sheila, will be Smith's first victims.
 At the scene of the Vialo murder, Smith wets his pants.

 Leaving the scene, Smith holds Brooks at gunpoint in panic.
 Brooks admits to being suicidal, having found his urges irrepressible.
 At a cemetery, Brooks tells Smith to kill him and dispose of his body in an open grave, sparing his family the shame of his crimes.
 Smith pulls the trigger.
 However, Brooks had previously tampered with the gun on the off-chance that he changes his mind.
 Brooks, deciding he wants to live and see his grandchild, kills Smith and hides his body in the open grave.

 With the photos already destroyed, there is no evidence tying Brooks to the crimes.
-With Smith's urine the only DNA evidence tied to the Thumbprint Killer, the investigation is off Brooks' trail.
+As Smith's urine is the only DNA evidence tied to the Thumbprint Killer, the investigation is off Brooks's trail.
+Brooks also cleaned out Smith's apartment, intentionally leaving behind a moving company receipt with a new address written on it.
+Atwood goes to this address and finds herself face-to-face with The Hangman and his girlfriend.
+A shootout ensues, ending when Atwood wounds Meeks, forcing him to murder his girlfriend and then commit suicide.

-Brooks anonymously calls Detective Atwood, whom he has come to admire.
+A few days later Brooks anonymously calls Detective Atwood, whom he has come to admire.
 The brief conversation makes Atwood suspect Smith is not the Thumbprint Killer.
 That night, Brooks has a nightmare in which Jane murders him.
+After his wife wakes him up, he lies in bed reciting the Serenity Prayer.